 Tips for Migrating Content Off of Your Legacy CMS

-Below is a list of tips for moving content to the CMS platform that’s right for you:
+Here are our tips for moving content to the CMS platform that’s right for you:

-Content could be metadata, file types, hyperlinks, etc. In your documentation, include where and how each type is stored and what you want to do with it during the migration process.
+Content could be metadata, file types, hyperlinks, or written content.
+In your documentation, include where and how each type is stored.
+You also need to know what you want to do with it during the migration process.

 Identify resources and form a plan